 • light soups, low-fat broths;

-• boiled porridge on the water;
+• boiled porridge in water;

 • lean fish;